-Most inmates in Texas prisons are eligible for parole after serving mandatory minimum terms of their original sentence.
+Most inmates in Texas prisons are eligible for parole after serving the mandatory minimum term of their original sentence.
 Parole is the special early release of an inmate.
 A parole board determines if the inmate receives parole from prison, as well as any stipulations surrounding that release, if granted.
 As long as the rules of their probation are not violated, the inmate can remain out of prison.
 Sometimes inmates are required to complete drug rehabilitation, sex offender courses, or other special programs as a part of the parole release process.

 Parole Hearings Require Attorney Expertise

-How an Attorney Helps You
+How An Attorney Helps You

 A Houston parole attorney experienced in parole hearings offers advantages to each Texas inmate with an upcoming parole review.
 Those advantages include:

-- Prepares a Parole Packet.
+- Preparing a Parole Packet.

 - Appearing before the Parole Board to argue the case in favor of prison release/parole eligibility.